Skip to main content

 Frequently Asked Questions

-Brush Burial: Gutter World is a shooter game with fantasy theme.
+Brush Burial: Gutter World is a shooter game with fantasy and dark fantasy themes.

 Brush Burial: Gutter World is available on PC and Windows.